Victim Services and Resources

 The initial goal for all students is safety on and off campus.
 After meeting this goal the focus shifts to assisting victims in achieving academic, emotional, and interpersonal success.

-Students, faculty, and staff are welcome to contact the Victim Advocate, Rachel Swadley, directly through email (email@example.com) or phone (417-447-7859).
+Students, faculty, and staff are welcome to contact the Victim Advocate, Rachel Swadley, directly through the contact form below, email (email@example.com), or phone (417-447-7859).
 Additionally, reports submitted through OTCCares that describe incidents of dating and domestic violence, stalking, and sexual assault elicit either a Title IX response with my contact information provided and/or a direct reach-out from Project HEAL.
 Please feel free to drop by the Victim Advocate’s office in ICE 121 for more information or support.

 Mercy Emergency-Trauma Center – 417-820-2115

 OTC has a wealth of resources at the disposal of its students, and OTC partners with various agencies and programs across the area to provide quality services to its students.
 Please click the hyperlink above to be taken to our resource page with more information about interpersonal violence, prevention, and trauma informed practices.
 If you have questions about how any of these resources could assist you or someone you care about, please do not hesitate to contact the Project HEAL victim advocate.